gemerden/pycicle/README.md

 class StartServer(CmdParser):
     """
-    this is the help text for the parser
+    this part of is the help text for the parser
     """
     proto = Argument(Choice('http', 'https'), default='http',
                      help='the protocol the server will use')